 Our operations in international markets are exposed to movements in currency exchange rates.
 The currencies primarily involved are the Canadian dollar and the Australian dollar.
 We translate revenues and expenses related to these operations at the average of exchange rates in effect during the period.
 Assets and liabilities of foreign subsidiaries are translated into U.S. dollars at exchange rates at the end of the year.
 Translation adjustments are recorded as a separate component of other comprehensive income in stockholders' equity.
 Translation of financial results into U.S. dollars does not presently materially affect, and has not historically materially affected, our consolidated financial results, although such changes do affect the year-to-year comparability of the operating results in U.S. dollars of our international businesses.
-The impact of changes in foreign exchange rates during the period on our international cash balances resulted in a decrease of \$8.1 million during the year ended June 30, 2022 compared to an increase of \$13.5 million in year ended June 30, 2021.
-We estimate a 10% change in foreign exchange rates by itself would impact consolidated pretax income in the year ended June 30, 2022 and the year ended June 30, 2021 by \$2.8 million and \$3.2 million, respectively, and cash balances, excluding restricted balances, as of June 30, 2022 and June 30, 2021 by \$18.5 million and \$16.4 million, respectively.
+The impact of changes in foreign exchange rates during the period on our international cash balances resulted in a decrease of \$4.9 million and \$8.1 million during the years ended June 30, 2023 and 2022, respectively.
+We estimate a 10% change in foreign exchange rates by itself would impact consolidated pretax income for the years ended June 30, 2023 and 2022 by \$3.8 million and \$2.8 million, respectively, and cash balances, excluding restricted balances, as of June 30, 2023 and 2022 by \$13.0 million and \$18.5 million, respectively.

 We generally use foreign exchange forward contracts to mitigate foreign currency exchange rate risk for loans we advance to our Canadian operations.
-We had no forward contracts outstanding at June 30, 2022, June 30, 2021, or April 30, 2021.
+We had no forward contracts outstanding at June 30, 2023 or 2022.